codyromano/Map-Streak/README.md

-Treasure-Map
+Map-Streak
 ============

 This location-based HTML5 game will be an Xmas present for my girlfriend.
-I'm sharing it in the hope that others will find the code interesting & maybe repurpose this as a gift for their own family members.
+The point of the game is to encourage spontaneous, local travel.